With Claudiu Vaduva

 - And many more…

-The course is offered twice per year.
+The course is offered once per year in Mazunte.
 It is an invitation to those who have a deep spiritual longing and are looking to develop a more profound understanding of Self-Enquiry.
 Even if new to Self-Enquiry, it is important that applicants are keenly interested in spiritual practice and have an openness to and a fascination about the mystery of life.
 Applicants should have a deep calling for selfless service or an interest in discovering and developing this capacity.
 It is also vital that they have the willingness and interest to test personal limitations and go beyond personal comfort zones.